tonywang16/perspective/packages/perspective-viewer/README.md

 ### sort

-Sets this `perspective.table.view`'s `sort` property, an array of column names.
+Sets this `perspective.table.view`'s `sort` property, an array of sort configurations consisting of a column name and the sort order by which to sort.
+Sort order options are defined in [perspective/src/js/defaults.js][27]

 **Examples**